vanzussi/future-packages/racelab/index.md

 They brew tea and coffee, they soothe and refresh
 They are the kettles of time

-They change shape and colour, they adapt and evolve
+They are electric, they are iron and brass
 They are the kettles of time
 They serve generations, they connect and inspire
 They are the kettles of time